 My name is CHRISTIAN BAHR and I’m a contemporary German painter and draftsman for more than 30 years, with worldwide sales and with national and international exhibitions.
 My atmospheric, aesthetic painting is poetry and fight at the same time.
 I use an expressionistic, partly abstract, gestural picture language and prefer an expressive and powerful painting hand.
 My complex oeuvre contains several hundreds of paintings (mostly large-sized) and also numberless body studies, drawings and illustrations.
-My works are to be found in private collections in the United States, Mexico, Great Britain, Australia, Germany, Poland, Ukraine and Belarus.
+My works are to be found in private collections in the United States, China, Canada, Mexico, Great Britain, Australia, Germany, Poland, Ukraine and Belarus.

 I work in my studio nearby the rough North Sea and the big waterfront city Hamburg.
 I’m a seeker as a painter, in search of answers, and the single human takes center stage.
 I treat my painting seriously and with ambition, passion and discipline.
 I have a clear and strong painting philosophy.
 And I deal with philosophical, mythological as well as with historical subjects.

 The following sites describe in word and picture what moves me as a painter and draftsman.
 Various galleries show a representative overview.
 Additionally, I explain my motivation as a painter and my thoughts about art.
 Thank you for your interest in my painting.

 1/ QUINTILI VARE, LEGIONES REDDE! – QUINCTILIUS VARUS, GIVE ME BACK MY LEGIONS!
 2013.
 120 x 100 cm. oil and acrylic on canvas